 You’ll also have trouble getting approved for a mortgage, credit card, or personal loan during those seven years because your credit score will take a huge hit.

-So not only is it difficult to find housing with these marks on your credit report, they will also limit your future access to credit.
+So not only is it difficult to find housing with a public record on your credit history, they will also limit your future access to credit.

 Even if the landlord doesn’t check your credit report, or you were evicted but didn’t owe any money, many landlords use a tenant screening company when considering rental applications.